zwilias/zwilias.github.com/_posts/2016-12-09-unit-test-output-formats-state-of-affairs.markdown

 Highly subjective but I feel that this merits mentioning either way.

-It was meant to be human readable, but it's not very clear at all.
+It was meant to be human readable, but it's not clear at all.
 Especially when subtests and YAMLish diagnostics are used, parsing TAP output - as a human - is, well, awkward.
 At some point, someone agreed and tried to introduce an alternative syntax: [UTO](https://github.com/universal-test-output/uto-specification).
 However, that failed to gain much (if any) traction.

 ### TAP suffers from keeping backwards compatibility

 This is a rather sticky subject with many, widely differing opinions, but it needs to be mentioned either way.
-Introducing better syntax for subtests, for example, is very hard to do without breaking implementations that can only parse output in an older version of the spec.
+Introducing better syntax for subtests, for example, is hard to do without breaking implementations that can only parse output in an older version of the spec.
 Of course, this is kind of to be expected; but as outlined in [the TAP Philosophy](https://testanything.org/philosophy.html):

 > TAP should be forward compatible.

-As their format is a rather non-extensible one, there are limited possibilities for introducing new syntax:
+As their format is a rather non-extendable one, there are limited possibilities for introducing new syntax:

 - pragmas - which were introduced under the radar, and are intended to influence how the TAP stream is parsed
 - directives - special comments, basically